bormaxi8080/bormaxi8080/README.md

 ![alt text](img/repos-list.png)

 Dec 2025: Together with Pavel Bannikov, we authored the course "ABCs of Prompt Engineering" on the specifics of AI and prompt engineering.
-The course consisted of four lectures and was held on the kislorod.io platform.
+The course consisted of four lectures and was held on the [kislorod.io](https://kislorod.io) platform.

-Sep 2024-Jun 2026: Began studying at the OLSHA Open Literary School (several literary publications have been written).
+Sep 2024 / Jun 2026: Began studying at the OLSHA Open Literary School (several literary publications have been written).

 ![alt text](img/olsha.png)